The above image must be cropped to 710px wide.

 Research Priority Areas (RPAs)

 Specific Research Priority Areas (RPAs) are assigned for each application cycle based on the short- and long-term strategic goals of the center.
-The 2017/18 cycle invites the submission of applications with relevance to the following RPAs:
+The 2017/18 cycle invited the submission of applications with relevance to the following RPAs:

 A review committee, composed of faculty members representing a wide range of expertise, will review the applications and provide a ranked list to the Center Director.
 Feedback for each proposal will be provided in a timely manner after final funding decisions have been made.